 Tip: Some public hospitals may encourage you to use your private hospital cover as a public patient without any cost to you – while there is no difference in your medical care, you may have a better chance of getting a private room.

 How much does it cost?

-If you go to a public hospital as a public patient, you would normally be fully covered by Medicare.
+If you go to a public hospital as a public patient, you'd normally be fully covered by Medicare.
 But out-of-pocket costs could arise for:

 - childbirth classes.

 Even if you have private health insurance, large and sometimes unexpected out-of pocket costs can arise for private care.
 "We have top cover and were out of pocket about $4500," Lisa told us on Facebook.

 Health funds are not allowed to cover out-of-hospital care.
 Therefore, each time you visit your obstetrician, you may have out-of-pocket costs.
 The amount depends on if and how much they charge above the Medicare Scheduled Fee.
 The largest cost may be the pregnancy management fee, usually between $3000 and $5000.
 There are also caps on fees covered by the safety net, so even if you have already met the safety net, you could still be out of pocket.
 See our report about avoiding out-of-pocket costs.

 According to health insurer BUPA, out-of-pocket costs as a private patient for uncomplicated pregnancy and birth can range from $1725 to $7392 in a private hospital and only slightly less in a public hospital.